Search

 • Use cold water: Starting with cold water allows for gradual cooking and better flavor absorption.

-• Save the broth: The leftover cooking liquid is a rich, flavorful broth.
-Store separately and use for soups, sauces, or to rehydrate leftovers.
+• Save the broth: Leftover cooking liquid becomes a rich, homemade broth—perfect for soups, sauces, or rehydrating leftovers.

-• Storage: Store shredded chicken in an airtight container with a few tablespoons of broth to keep it moist.
+• Storage: Store shredded chicken in an airtight container with a few spoonfuls of broth to keep it moist.
 Refrigerate for 5–6 days or freeze (without broth) for up to 2 months.

-• Serving Ideas: Use in salads, bowls, pasta, tacos, sandwiches, or stir into soups and bakes.
+• Serving Ideas: Use in salads, bowls, pasta, tacos, soups, enchiladas, or sandwiches.

 Nutrition